 - why finding the right counselor is so important,

 - when the best (and worst) times to start counseling sessions is,

 - and what she wishes all parents knew.

-Q: How do your unique experiences contribute to your ability to be a strong advisor?
+Q: How do your unique experiences contribute to your ability to be a strong advisor and college counselor?

 Christine: “When you study psychology and personal development, you spend a lot of time looking inward and putting yourself in other people’s shoes.”
 Christine continues, “My job as a college advisor is not telling others what to do, but being a supportive guide and understanding the struggles that someone is going through.
 Being able to sense when to back off and when to push, and just really helping somebody through a process.
 I view this college application process as a rite of passage.”
 With her background and range of experience helping others at pivotal moments of their lives, Christine understands: “I look at this process as difficult because it’s the first time somebody has to look inward and write and share about themselves.
 I like to think of myself as well-equipped to understand and guide someone gently through that.”

 The right person is required to guide your child during the difficult time of self-discovery.
 The college application process truly is a rite of passage, and therefore an opportunity for your child to look inward and accurately to present themselves to college admissions officers.
 The introspective nature of college applications makes finding the right college counselor so important.